 Source: Ströhl (ed.), Nihon Monchō - Japanisches Wappenbuch)

 Later he was given Iwatesawa Castle, later renamed to Iwadeyama Castle (in what is now Miyagi Prefecture), by Hideyoshi as a reward for suppressing peasant uprisings in Ōsaki and Kasai (葛西大崎一揆 Kasai Ōsaki ikki).
 Masamune participated in the invasions of Korea in 1592 and 1597.
-In the Battle of Sekigahara he fought on the side of Tokugawa Ieyasu, and for his efforts he was rewarded with the Sendai domain with an assessed yield of 620.000 koku of rice.
+In the Battle of Sekigahara, he fought on the side of Tokugawa Ieyasu, and for his efforts, he was rewarded with the Sendai domain with an assessed yield of 620.000 koku of rice.
 He actively supported the Tokugawa forces in the Osaka Campaign (1614/15) against Toyotomi Hideyori, Hideyoshi's son.

 As daimyō, Date built up the castle town of Sendai and governed with an iron hand.
-In 1605, he carried out a land survey and subsequently made improvements on the river Kitakamigawa, as well as other rivers, and encouraged land reclamation.
+In 1605, he carried out a land survey and subsequently made improvements on the river Kitakamigawa, as well as other streams, and encouraged land reclamation.
 He also started a salt industry and promoted the planting of trees such as the Japanese lacquer tree, mulberry, and paper mulberry.
-The Date owned rich gold and silver mines; his domain was also noted for its sale of fine horses bred under official supervision.
+The Date owned rich gold and silver mines; his domain was also noted for its sale of beautiful horses bred under official supervision.

 Date was also known as a patron of the arts.
 He studied waka poetry with Karasumaru Mitsuhiro (烏丸光廣, 1579-1638) and the tea ceremony with Furuta Oribe (古田 織部, 1544-1615), himself a disciple of Sen no Rikyū.
 He was also proficient in Noh drama, calligraphy, and the art of incense.
-According to anecdote, on his deathbed Masamune requested that portraits done after his death show him with two good eyes.
+According to anecdote, on his deathbed, Masamune requested that portraits are done after his death show him with two good eyes.